AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 * If you edit a skill that already exists (same skill name), the experience level will be updated to the new level specified.
 * `LEVEL` can be: `Beginner`, `Intermediate`, or `Advanced` (case-insensitive)
 * If no level is specified for a skill, it defaults to `Beginner`
-* `BOOLEAN` must be: `true` or `false`
-  * `l/true` marks the person as looking for a team
-  * `l/false` marks the person as not looking for a team
 * `h/HACKATHON` specifies hackathons the person is interested in.
-Can be used multiple times to replace all hackathons.
+Can be used multiple times to replace all interested hackathons.
+* **Duplicate skills or hackathons are not allowed** - each skill/hackathon can only be added once
+* **Hackathon names are case-insensitive** - "NUSHack", "nushack", and "NUSHACK" are treated as the same hackathon
+* **Important**: You cannot add a hackathon to the interested list if the person is already participating in that hackathon (as part of a team).
+An error will be shown if you try to do this.
+* **Participating hackathons are preserved** - editing other fields will not affect hackathons the person is currently participating in through their teams

 Examples:
 *  `edit 1 e/johndoe@example.com tg/johndoe_tg` Edits the email address and Telegram name of the 1st person to be `johndoe@example.com` and `johndoe_tg` respectively.
 *  `edit 2 n/Betsy Crower s/Python:Advanced` Edits the name of the 2nd person to be `Betsy Crower` and adds/updates the Python skill to Advanced level.
 *  `edit 3 s/Docker:Intermediate` Updates the Docker skill of the 3rd person to Intermediate level (or adds it if it doesn't exist).
-*  `edit 1 l/true` Marks the 1st person as looking for a team.
-*  `edit 2 l/false` Marks the 2nd person as not looking for a team.
-*  `edit 3 h/NUSHack h/iNTUition` Sets the 3rd person's interested hackathons to NUSHack and iNTUition.
+*  `edit 3 h/NUSHack h/iNTUition` Sets the 3rd person's interested hackathons to NUSHack and iNTUition (replaces all previous interested hackathons).
-*  `edit 4 l/true h/HackNRoll` Marks the 4th person as looking for a team and sets their interested hackathon to HackNRoll.
+*  `edit 4 h/HackNRoll` Sets the 4th person's interested hackathon to HackNRoll.

 ### Locating persons : `find`